And why they are a secret to your success.

 What follows could be a networking meeting or maybe good timing on your part—there may actually be a job the company’s trying to fill, unbeknownst to other job seekers searching the Internet for advertised positions.

-The approach email is a great networking tool which worked like magic for my job seeker.
-Be sure to follow these four steps when sending your approach email to the companies for which you want to work.
+The networking email is a great networking tool which worked like magic for my job seeker.
+Be sure to follow these four steps when sending your networking email to the companies for which you want to work.
 You will probably experience the same success my client did.

 Photo: Flickr, Miguel Garces